mlutfy/reporterror/README.md

 http://civicrm.org/participate/support-civicrm

-While I do my best to provide volunteer support for this extension, please consider financially contributing to support or development of this extension if you can.
+While I do my best to provide volunteer support for this extension, please consider financially contributing to support and further develop this extension.

+Commercial support is available through Coop SymbioTIC:
 https://www.symbiotic.coop

 Copyright